Wheelie

 A wheelie, or wheelstand, is a vehicle maneuver in vehicle acrobatics in which the front wheel or wheels come off the ground due to sufficient torque being applied to the rear wheel or wheels, or rider motion relative to the vehicle.
 Wheelies are usually associated with bicycles and motorcycles, but can be done with other vehicles such as cars, especially in drag racing and tractor pulling.

 History

+Riders have made horses prance, and the wheelie might be the modern equivalent to that.
+The counterparts, rear legs or rear wheel in the air, is bucking or a stoppie.

 The first wheelie was reportedly performed by trick bicyclist Daniel J. Canary in 1890, shortly after modern bicycles became popular.
 Writing in 2009, Mike Seate related to the U.S. Army motorized cavalry training in 1943, pictured in Life magazine.
 Seate described "vaulting trenches and beach obstacles" and interpreted this technique as "High speed wheelies, naturally".
 Daredevil Evel Knievel performed motorcycle acrobatics including wheelies in his shows.
 Doug "The Wheelie King" Domokos has accomplished such feats as a 145 mi wheelie.

 Types

 Types of wheelie can be divided into two broad categories: